atsign-foundation/at_email/README.md

 We will have issues open for prioritized app features to be designed and implemented.
 For each feature, designers can submit links to Figma / Adobe XD as a comment on the GitHub Issue.

 ## Installation & Dependencies
-Clone the repo: https://github.com/atsign-foundation/privatefit.git <br>
+Clone the repo: git clone https://github.com/atsign-foundation/privatefit.git <br>
 Install Dart: https://dart.dev/get-dart <br>
 Install Flutter: https://docs.flutter.dev/get-started/install